×

 • Tagalog is spoken as a national language in: Philippines.

 You will also get to know the continents where Norwegian and Tagalog speaking countries lie.
-Based on the number of people that speak these languages, the position of Norwegian language is not available and position of Tagalog language is 58.
+Based on the number of people that speak these languages, the position of Norwegian language is 18 and position of Tagalog language is 58.
 Find all the information about these languages on Norwegian and Tagalog.

 Norwegian and Tagalog Language History